Fabulous Baltics, Poland & Berlin

 Guided, 12 days/ 11 nights

-We invite you to discover the best of the Baltics, Poland and the German capital – Berlin.
-This dynamic tour will let you explore the rich historic and cultural heritage of this fabulous region.
-You will stroll through centuries-old cities, marvel at beautiful palaces and feel the vibrant pulse of this incredible part of the world that witnessed dramatic changes over the last three decades.
+We invite you to discover the best of the Baltics, Poland, and the German capital – Berlin.
+Explore the rich historic and cultural heritage of the region on this dynamic tour.
+Stroll through centuries-old cities, marvel at beautiful palaces, and feel the vibrant pulse of this incredible part of the world that has witnessed dramatic changes over the last three decades.

 Or, call us at 1 844 405 0219 to get started.